Max Verstappen has struck back to top the times in second practice in Belgium, after Mercedes led the way in the morning session with Valtteri Bottas.

 The Dutch driver used the Soft tyre to set a 1:44.472 and clinch top spot by just 0.041s over Bottas in the afternoon, with Lewis Hamilton a further 0.031s behind Bottas.

 The top three were a full half-a-second clear of Alpine's Fernando Alonso, who celebrated his renewed contract by finishing Friday in fourth place.

 Like the morning session, the session began in somewhat changeable conditions as some lingering moisture meant that Intermediate tyres were a possibility to head out on track.
 However, after some very brief exploration, the drivers opted for dry tyres and the pace quickly heated up.

-Practice 2 - Belgian
+Result Free practice 2 - Belgian

 |Results are being loaded...|